diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][normal]
 ![alt text][flipped]

-Being tested in the autonomouse mode, car reached the bridge - but left the track on the first turn after.
+Being tested in the autonomous mode, car reached the bridge - but left the track on the first turn after.

-Then I added  several recordings of the 'smooth' passing of difficult corneds - and recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to return to the center in case it goes slightly off.
+Then I added several recordings of the 'smooth' passing of difficult turns - and recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to return to the center in case it goes slightly off.
-Here are trhee frames from 'recovery' track.
+Here are three frames from 'recovery' track.

 ![alt text][recov0]
 ![alt text][recov2]